smatyas/github-api-test/README.md

         _This includes public and private repositories that you can access through any organization membership as well._
     - listing all pull requests accessible by your user.
         _This includes public and private repositories that you can access through any organization membership as well._
+    - listing (non-review) comments on issues / pull requests accessible by your user.
+        _This includes public and private repositories that you can access through any organization membership as well._
+    - adding (non-review) comments on issues / pull requests accessible by your user.
+        _This includes public and private repositories that you can access through any organization membership as well._
     - listing all deploy keys accessible by your user.
         _The user has to be the owner/admin of the repo._
     - adding deploy keys for the repositories the user can access.